jonatanvicente/sonar-jenkins-training/installations.md

 ```

 * Reach out localhost:9000 on your navigator and set the new admin password.
-* However, you can make the installation using database follow the instructions at [Sonar Docs](https://docs.sonarsource.com/sonarqube-community-build/server-installation/installing-the-database/#database-requirements)
+* However, you can make the installation using database or other elements following the instructions at [Sonar Docs](https://docs.sonarsource.com/sonarqube-community-build/server-installation/installing-the-database/#database-requirements)